ethereum-optimism/optimism/specs/derivation.md

   - a single *[L1 attributes deposited transaction][g-l1-attr-deposit]*, derived from the L1 origin.
   - for the first L2 block in the epoch, zero or more *[user-deposited transactions][g-user-deposited]*, derived from the [receipts][g-receipts] of the L1 origin.
+- zero or more [network upgrade automation transactions]: special transactions to perform network upgrades.
 - zero or more *[sequenced transactions][g-sequencing]*: regular transactions signed by L2 users, included in the sequencer batch.